-Once the approval process has been completed, the Company will be ready to restart face-to-face activities as and when Boys' Brigade activities in the Republic of Ireland can recommence
+Once the approval process has been completed, the Company will be ready to reopen.

-Approval is NOT required at District/Regional level although BB Rol Headquarters may carry out compliance checks on a sample of Companies.
+Approval is NOT required at District/Regional level although BB RoI Headquarters may carry out compliance checks on a sample of Companies.
 Therefore please ensure that all documents are available on request.

-A reminder, that you should regularly review your risk assessment and the control measures in place based on current guidelines and changing circumstances (ie, moving from virtual to face to face activities or outdoor to indoor activities).
+A reminder, that should government guidance change during the BB session, you may need to review and update your risk assessment and the control measures in place based on current guidelines.
 Each time your risk assessment is reviewed you should use the update log on the final page of the risk assessment.